holybiber/github-webhook-handler/README.md

    It will be used as subject in notification emails.
 This is especially helpful if you have multiple endpoints.

-   The email will contain all the messages of the pushed commits and the output of your update script.
+   The email will contain all the messages of the pushed commits and the output of your deployment script.

+   If you want the person who pushed the changes to receive the deployment notification as well, set **endpoint.cc-pusher** to *"true"*.
+This involves only people with write permissions to your repository, but still think about it as the script output may possibly contain sensitive details.

 4. On the settings page of your GitHub repository, go to **Webhooks** and enter the public url of your ``github.php``.
 Set the content type to "application/json" and enter the same secret you stored in the config in **endpoint.secret**.

 ## Credits
 It is based on https://gist.github.com/gka/4627519.
-Here the script isn't checking anymore whether the sending IP address belongs to GitHub but instead we're using a secret [as recommended](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).
+One important change is that we're not checking anymore whether the sending IP address belongs to GitHub but instead we're using a secret [as recommended](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).
 Besides, code quality was improved in many places.